stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Applying discipline to dependency management will bring your applications one step closer to being able to thrive in cloud environments.

+### How?

+Most contemporary programming languages have some facility for managing application dependencies.
+Maven and Gradle are two of the most popular tools in the Java world, while NuGet is popular for .NET developers, Bundler is popular for Ruby, and godeps is available for Go programmers.
+Regardless of the tool, these utilities all provide one set of common functionality: they allow developers to declare dependencies and let the tool be responsible for ensuring that those dependencies are satisfied.

+Many of these tools also have the ability to isolate dependencies.
+This is done by analyzing the declared dependencies and bundling (also called vendoring) those dependencies into some sub-structure beneath or within the application artifact itself.

 ## 3. Contract first, API first

+### What?

 Recognize your API as a first-class artifact of the development process, API first gives teams the ability to work against each other’s public contracts without interfering with internal development processes.

+### Why?

 Even if you’re not planning on building a service as part of a larger ecosystem, the discipline of starting all of your development at the API level still pays enough dividends to make it worth your time.